 Do you just need a little help right now?

-In addition to my private practice I am also a lecturer at various training organisations as well as a lecturer at WPF Therapy, regarded as a centre of excellence.
+In addition to my private practice I am also a lecturer at various training organisations as well as a lecturer and supervisor at WPF Therapy, regarded as a centre of excellence.

 Training, qualifications & experience